 It’s tempting to send mass messages without truly taking the time to connect with every user.

 For one, you can’t send another InMail message to a user until they respond to the first message you sent.
 But there’s no need to worry; an automatic reminder is sent to the receiver within three days.

 Another rule is that InMail messages that don’t get a response within 90 days won’t be credited back to you.
 Auto-replies are considered as a response, in case your prospect is away for a while.

 Writing the perfect message

 It’s not always easy to write InMail messages that will guarantee a response, but there are ways to improve your pitch.

 Mention mutual connections between you and your prospect.
-Look for a common friend, colleague, LinkedIn connections, or even something as trivial as joining the same LinkedIn group.
-Maybe you and your lead went to the same university or worked in the same company.
+Look for a common friend, colleague, connection, or maybe you and your lead went to the same university or worked in the same company.
 It can increase your response rate by at least 21 percent.

 While LinkedIn allows you to send as much as 2,000 characters, it’s probably best to keep your InMail messages shorter.
 Engage quickly but make it matter.

 Tip #3: Catch their attention from the subject line